BETHGE LAB

 AI sciencepreneurship and startups

 Machine learning is rapidly expanding the range of skills that can be used for new solutions to relevant problems in the world either by being more scalable or more precise then human labor.
 We seek to develop a better understanding of how we can develop economically feasible solutions that best address long-term human needs.
-We spin off and collaborate with startups such as Maddox AI, Vara, or Aleph Alpha.
+We spin off and collaborate with startups such as Maddox AI or Black Forest Labs.

 News